-The monitor alternative has a negative impact on mobility, safety, and bike/ped; however, it comes at a lower cost than the left- and right-turn lane alternative.
-It is also a reasonable alternative considering the potential impact of the OR62 bypass.
+The monitor alternative will not improve mobility, safety, and the bike/ped environment; however, it has the least potential impact to the transportation system and the least cost.
+It is also a reasonable alternative considering the potential impact of the OR 62 Bypass.